nikitashrestha/Semantic-Analysis-of-Amazon-Fine-Food-Reviews/README.md

 # Semantic-Analysis-of-Amazon-Fine-Food-Reviews
 Simple K-NN classifier to classify positive and negative reviews using BOW encodings.
+Please go through this b log for more details. https://ai.plainenglish.io/semantic-analysis-of-amazon-fine-food-reviews-8225fe11ddb1

 ## Project Setup
 - Clone the repository.